isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 - Roblox - original IP, very young customers, grooms them into future customers, wait 10 years.
 - Microsoft - Minecraft, MS Store et al, too enterprise for success?
 But Halo, MSFS.
 - Apple (sic!) - no IP, but platform/chain.
 - Disney (sic!) - only IP, but weak markting outside of films/merchandise.
-Knows the game very well in the real world: Imagine Disneyland princples applied to a Metaverse.
+Knows the game very well in the real world: Imagine Disneyland principles applied to a Metaverse.
 - Facebook - wants in at all costs, "pivot our enterprise": If "social" of the futuee is "here", we need to be "here".
 - Google - all of this is a reason why Stadia still exists, depite being a flop.
 - Amazon - this is where the gaming strategy of Amazon is anchored.
 Amazon would like to be the AWS of the gaming world, instead of Epic.